Family, Friends & Alumni

 Mark the Moment

 Family and friends can have professional photos taken outside the stadium before and after the ceremony.
-You will be able to view the photos online and purchase them from the vendor.
+You will be able to view the photos online and purchase them from Grad Images.
+Check the Grad Images website to learn more about obtaining photos from Rutgers' graduation ceremonies.

 Need to Make a Hotel Reservation?